15th Season at JCCC

 Ayoade’s players have also seen unbelievable success.
-In 14 seasons as head coach, Ayoade has coached four NJCAA All-Americans, four NJCAA All-Tournament performers, three NSCAA All-Americans, 55 All-Region VI selections and 59 Kansas Jayhawk All-Conference performers.
+In 15 seasons as head coach, Ayoade has coached four NJCAA All-Americans, four NJCAA All-Tournament performers, three NSCAA All-Americans, 55 All-Region VI selections and 62 Kansas Jayhawk All-Conference performers.
 In 2009, JCCC had a record 11 players earn all-conference accolades.
-Off the field, Ayoade has produced nine NJCAA Academic All-Americans, including three in 2011.
-He also had two athletes, Brian Wittenborn (2002) and Serkan Sener (2005), selected as JCCC Outstanding Students, and three selected tot he 10-member NSCAA Scholar All-American Team in 2013.
+Off the field, Ayoade has produced 15 of the program’s 18 NJCAA Academic Student-Athlete award winners, including three in 2011 and 2013.
+He also had two athletes, Brian Wittenborn (2002) and Serkan Sener (2005), selected as JCCC Outstanding Students, and three selected to the 10-member NSCAA Scholar All-America Team in 2013.

 Ayoade entered his first campaign hoping history would repeat itself in the form of win totals he posted as an assistant (1990-1999) at JCCC.
 The Cavaliers won five Region VI titles, a district title, made the school’s only appearance in the NJCAA tournament, won 156 games and was ranked in the top 20 in the nation every year.